SAP-archive/teched2020-INT167/exercises/ex1/README.md

 # Exercise 1 - Configure SAP Edge Services

-In this exercise, we will create...
+In this exercise, we will create a

 ## Exercise 1.1 Sub Exercise 1 Description